valory-xyz/optimus-quickstart/README.md

 <h1 align="center">
-<b>Olas Modius Quickstart</b>
+<b>Optimus Quickstart</b>
 </h1>

-## Olas Modius Agent: Functionality Overview
+## Optimus Agent: Functionality Overview

-Olas Modius is an autonomous trader that operates in the crypto echosystem on users' behalf.
+Optimus is an autonomous trader that operates in the crypto echosystem on users' behalf.
 It requires minimum intervention by you as an end user--it is enough that you fund the agent with initial investment assets and let it run.
-Modius will intelligentely invest crypto assets in DEXs on your behalf and grow your portfolio.
+Optimus will intelligentely invest crypto assets in DEXs on your behalf and grow your portfolio.

-If you choose to run your Modius agent with staking, in addition to trading profits Modius will also accrue rewards in Olas.
+If you choose to run your Modius agent with staking, in addition to trading profits Optimus will also accrue rewards in Olas.

 **Supported Chains:**
-Olas Modius currently operates trading-wise on the following chains:
+Optimus currently operates trading-wise on the following chains:
 - Mode
 - Optimism
 - Base